Amal1707/DSandAlgos_in_javascript/dynamic_programming/README.md

 Optimal Substructure:
 A problem is said to have optimal substructure if an optimal solution can be constructed from optimal solutions of its subproblems.
 Ex: Fibonacci sequence, Shortest Path

+Memoization:
+Storing the results of expensive function calls and returning the cached result when the same inputs occur again.